chinamike65/hugo-tuolesi/content/book3/book3en.md

 and they will fall into hell in the next life.

-After receiving empowerment, if you disobey the teacher's words, you will suffer many disasters in this life, and you will go to hell in the next life.
+After receiving tantric empowerment, if you disobey the teacher's words, you will suffer many disasters in this life, and you will go to hell in the next life.

 The teacher's words mentioned here are not ordinary teacher's words, such as the tantric precepts.
-After the master has empowered the disciples, the disciples have received and upheld the fourteen tantric fundamental precepts.
+After the master has empowered the disciples, the disciples receive and uphold the fourteen tantric fundamental vows.

 The master requires the disciples not to violate these precepts.
 If the precepts are violated, it is a violation of the master's words, and there will be sins of violating the master's words.